What you should know

 - Arrange for someone to drive you home after your angiogram.
 Do not try to drive home yourself.

 - Write down the correct date, time, and location of your procedure.

 The night before your procedure:

-- You may be told not to eat or drink liquids for 6 to 12 hours before the angiogram.
-Ask caregivers for specific instructions.
+You may be told not to eat or drink liquids for 6 to 12 hours before the angiogram.
+Your healthcare provider will give you specific instructions.

 The day of your procedure:

-- Ask your caregiver before you take any medicine on the day of your angiogram.
-These medicines include insulin, diabetic pills, high blood pressure pills, and heart pills.
-If you do need to take medicines on the day of your angiogram, take them with as little water as possible.
+- Ask your healthcare provider before you take any medicine on the day of your angiogram.
+Take needed medicine with as little water as possible.
 Bring a list of your medicines or the pill bottles with you to the hospital.
 Write down the time you last took your medicines.
-Tell your caregiver about any herbal supplements or over-the-counter medicines you have taken recently.
-Tell your caregiver if you are allergic to anything.

 - Informed consent is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.